How are students selected for the Freshman Abroad Program?

 The University of Limerick provides many services to students within easy walking distance right on campus, including 2 banks, 13 restaurants, a medical center, and grocery store.
 If you want to travel off-campus, you can take one of the buses that run every 20 minutes from the UL campus to downtown Limerick.
 Public transportation in Ireland is superb and you can easily get to any city or town in Ireland via bus or train.

-Program costs for 2013 are estimated to be:
+Program costs for 2016 have not been determined but are estimated to be:

 Cost includes tuition and fees for five courses, housing with kitchen facilities, round-trip airfare, academic transcript, field trips, sports arena membership and pre-departure and on-site orientations.
-Not included were meals, books and supplies, mandatory health insurance, Ireland immigration fee of $405 and a refundable housing/damage deposit of $350.
+Not included are meals, books and supplies, mandatory health insurance, Ireland immigration fee of $342 and a refundable housing/damage deposit of $350.

 No, students pay only the cost of the program.